apache/beam/website/www/site/content/en/documentation/ml/multi-language-inference.md

         model_params={'config': self._model_config},
         device='cuda:0')
 ```
-We can see that the `PytorchModelHandlerKeyedTensorWrapper` is used.
-This is a wrapper around the `PytorchModelHandlerKeyedTensor` modelhandler.
-The `PytorchModelHandlerKeyedTensor` modelhandler is used to make inference on a PyTorch model.
-The `PytorchModelHandlerKeyedTensorWrapper` is used to limit the batch size to 1.
-This is done because the tokenized strings generated from BertTokenizer may have different lengths, which doesn't work with torch.stack() in current RunInference implementation since stack() requires tensors to be the same size.
-Restricting max_batch_size to 1 means there is only 1 example per batch in the run_inference() call.
-The definition of the wrapper is shown below:
+The `PytorchModelHandlerKeyedTensorWrapper`, a wrapper around the `PytorchModelHandlerKeyedTensor` model handler, is used.
+The `PytorchModelHandlerKeyedTensor` model handler makes inference on a PyTorch model.
+Because the tokenized strings generated from `BertTokenizer` might have different lengths and stack() requires tensors to be the same size, the `PytorchModelHandlerKeyedTensorWrapper` limits the batch size to 1.
+Restricting `max_batch_size` to 1 means the run_inference() call contains one example per batch.
+The following example shows the definition of the wrapper:

 ```python
 class PytorchModelHandlerKeyedTensorWrapper(PytorchModelHandlerKeyedTensor):